Student Clubs and Organizations

 Faculty AdvisorLisa J. Bergeron

-The Information Systems Association of KU strives to foster and promote leadership, creativity, and overall professional development of its members as it relates to information systems.
-ISAK also wishes to provide an earnest atmosphere and promote collaboration and discussion.
-ISAK offers several opportunities for personal leadership and provides members opportunities to network with both students and professionals.
-All majors welcome.
+The Information Systems Club at KU strives to foster and promote leadership, creativity, and overall professional development of its members as it relates to information systems.
+The club offers several opportunities for personal leadership and provides members with opportunities to network with both students and professionals.
+All majors are welcome.

 Faculty AdvisorGreg Freix